PowerGrids/ScalableTestGrids/README.md

 # ScalableTestGrids - A library of power system large-scale test cases to assess Modelica tools performances

-This repository contains the code for ScalableTestGrids, a Modelica library creating to generate power system large-scale test cases to assess Modelica tools performances.
+This repository contains the code for ScalableTestGrids, a Modelica library created to generate power system large-scale test cases to assess Modelica tools performance.
 This library was originally developed by RTE with help from Dynamica s.r.l.
 It is part of a larger effort to promote both the use of Modelica for power system modelling and the advantages of open-source approaches (for more detail, go to [Dyna&omega;o website](http://dynawo.org)).

 ## Table of Contents
 - [About ScalableTestGrids](#about)